phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 ## Dead Letter Queues

 Let's retry stuff, but not forever, right?
 Sometimes no matter how many times we re-attempt a message, it will continue failing.
-To do not lose or retry forever these messages addicted to failure, we can let them rest in peace using a [Dead Letter Queue
+To do not discard or retry forever these messages addicted to failure, we can let them rest in peace using a [Dead Letter Queue
 ](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html).

 The code below creates `myqueue_failures` and associates it with `myqueue` as a dead letter queue: